Family and Child Mediation

 Our family mediators have many years of experience in mediating disputes over property and finances.
 It's a good idea to get legal advice before trying to reach a property settlement – that way, you'll go into a mediation aware of your options and your legal rights and responsibilities so you can make informed decisions.

 How does mediation help settle parenting disputes?

 Separation may end a relationship between partners, but your relationship with your children continues – just in a different form.
 Our family mediators place a lot of emphasis on helping parents to reach an agreement that's in the best interests of their children.
-They'll also explain “equal shared parental responsibility”.
-This is a legal term that means that both parents have an equal role in making decisions about the important issues that affect their children like their education, health care, and emotional well being.
-At your pre-mediation interview we'll discuss how equal shared parental responsibility can work in your case, and help you formulate the best possible parenting plan that's unique to you as parents.
+They'll also explain “equal shared parental responsibility” which means that both parents have an equal role in making decisions about the important issues that affect their children, like their education, health care, and emotional wellbeing.
+We'll discuss how equal shared parental responsibility can work in your case, and help the parties formulate the best possible parenting plan that's unique to them as parents.

 How much does family mediation cost?